jeremiahhansen/snowflake-connector-adf/README.md

    1. Open the Azure Data Factory resource that was created
    1. Click on the "Author & Monitor" icon
    1. Click on the "Author" (pencil) icon in the left navbar
-   1. Click on the "SampleSnowflakePipeline_P" pipeline in the Factory Resources section
+   1. Click on the `SampleSnowflakePipeline_P` pipeline in the Factory Resources section
    1. Click on the "Debug" link and then "Finish" to execute the pipeline
+   1. Do the same to execute the `DataIngestion_P` pipeline

 In order to debug/run the Azure Function locally you need to create a `local.settings.json` file and add the three environment variables expected by the function.
 Here is a template for the contents of the file (you'll need to replace all <> placeholders with real values for your environment):